 Almost oblivious to the reality of things, huh?

-What'd you think?
+Don't you think?

-Uh well, that's the first time I've heard libertarians characterized as just a hair away from being a complete full-fledged Democrat.
+Well, that's the first time I've heard libertarians characterized as just a hair away from being a complete full-fledged Democrat.

-Uh your point was that he was being misleading and disingenuous.
+Your point was that he was being misleading and disingenuous.

-That you believe, I think probably that he and a lot of proponents of medical marijuana are just a bunch of stoners, and they want it legalized for recreational purposes, but they get to hide behind this medical use business, uh, which legitimizes their pursuit.
+That you believe, I think probably that he and a lot of proponents of medical marijuana are just a bunch of stoners, and they want it legalized for recreational purposes, but they get to hide behind this medical use business, which legitimizes their pursuit.

-Uh it was on the ballot here in Florida.
+It was on the ballot here in Florida.

 I went there.

-I uh in the ballot box, hmm, medical marijuana.
+The ballot box, medical marijuana.

 How should I vote on this?